giannifontanot/tech-blog/README.md

 ## Usage
 The user can browse the blog without authentication, but if he or she wants to post or comment about other people's posts, then a login is needed.
 The site is very easy to navigate.
-There is an option to create a new user, in people's posts, then a login is needed.
-The site is very easy to navigate.
 There is an option to create a new user, in case someone wants to contribute but is not registered yet.

 ![tech-blog.gif](docs/tech-blog.gif)